Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Graphs of Bounded Neighborhood Diversity

-\begin{theorem} \LCCSubset is \Wh{1} parameterized by the vertex cover number already in the case when $f(v) = \{0\}$ for all $v$ not belonging to the vertex cover. \end{theorem} \begin{proof} Let $G = (V_1\cup \cdots\cup V_k, E)$ the instance graph for \kMCC.
+\begin{theorem} \LCCSubset is \Wh{1} parameterized by the vertex cover number already in the case when $f(v) = \{0\}$ for all $v$ not belonging to the vertex cover. \end{theorem} \begin{proof} Let $G = (V_1\cup \cdots\cup V_k, E)$ be the instance graph for \kMCC.
 We naturally split the set of edges $E$ into sets $E_{\{a,b\}}$ by which we denote the edges between colorclasses $V_a$ and $V_b$.
-We may assume that all of the colorclasses are of the same size which we denote $n$, and similarly for the number of edges between any two colorclasses which we denote $m$.
+We denote $n$ the (common) size of colorclasses in ~$G$, and we denote $m$ the number of edges between any two colorclasses.
 Fix $N>n$, say $N = n^2$, and distinct $a,b\in [k]$.

 \heading{Description of the reduction} We numerate vertices in each color class $V_a$ for $a \in [k]$ using numbers in $[n]$, that is, we fix a bijection $\mu_a \colon V_a \to [n]$ for each $a \in [k]$.
 We also numerate the edges between color classes $a$ and $b$ by numbers in $[m]$.
 Let $\varepsilon_{\{ a,b \}} \colon E_{\{ a,b \}} \to [m]$ be the numeration function for distinct $a,b \in [k]$.
 We set